ytoyama/ttic-report-presentation/ttic.md

 ## Where?

+- I had been studying at TTIC from September to December.
 - TTIC
   - in Chicago, Illinoi state, the US
 - O'hare airport
-  - You can take shuttles and buses at the airport to go to TTIC
+  - You can take shuttles or buses at the airport to go to TTIC
 - Michigan lake
 - Downtown
 - Don't go to the south side of TTIC at night.
 It's unsafe.